tobento-ch/app-crud/README.md

 protected function configureFilters(ActionInterface $action): iterable|FiltersInterface
 {
     return [
-        Filter\Input::new(name: 'colors') // no field defined!
+        new Filter\Input(name: 'colors') // no field defined!
             // you may use the after method to set the filters where parameters:
             ->after(function(Filter\Input $filter, FiltersInterface $filters): void {
                 if (!is_string($filter->getSearchValue())) {